-PIN NAME FUNCTION 1 REF Internal Reference Bypass.
-Bypass to GND in close proximity with a X5R or X7R 10μF 16V capacitor.
+PIN NAME FUNCTION 1 REF External Reference Input.
+Bypass to GND in close proximity with a X5R or X7R 10μF 16V chip.
 See the Layout, Grounding, and Bypassing section.
 2 V DD Analog Power Supply.
 Bypass $V{DD}$ to GND with a 0.1 $\mu$ F capacitor as close as possible to each device and one 10 $\mu$ F capacitor per board.
 3 AIN+ Positive Analog Input 4 AIN- Negative Analog Input.
 Connect AIN- to the analog ground plane or to a remote sense ground.
 5 GND Power-Supply Ground 6 CNVST Conversion Start Input.
-The rising edge of CNVST initiates the conversions and selects the interface mode: daisy-chain or $\overline{CS}$ .
-In $\overline{CS}$ mode, either SDI or CNVST can enable the serial output signals when low.
-If SDI or CNVST is low when the conversion is completed, the busy indicator feature is enabled 7 SDO Serial Data Output.
+The rising edge of CNVST initiates the conversions and selects the interface mode: daisy-chain or $\overline{\text{CS}}$ .
+In $\overline{\text{CS}}$ mode, set CNVST low to enable the SDO output.
+In daisy-chain mode, read the data when CNVST is high.
+7 SDO Serial Data Output.
 SDO transitions on the falling edge of SCLK.
 8 SCLK Serial Clock Input.
 Clocks data out of the serial interface when the device is selected.
 9 SDI Serial Data Input and Mode Select Input.
 Daisy-chain mode is selected if SDI is low during the CNVST rising edge.
 In this mode, SDI is used as a data input to daisy-chain the conversion results of two or more ADCs onto a single SDO line. $\overline{CS}$ mode is selected if SDI is high during the CNVST rising edge.
 In this mode, either SDI or CNVST can enable the serial output signals when low.
 If SDI or CNVST is low when the conversion is completed, the busy indicator feature is enabled.
 10 OVDD Digital Power Supply.
 OVDD can range from 2.3V to $V{DD}$ .
-Bypass OVDD to GND with a $0.1\mu F$ capacitor for each device and one $10\mu F$ per board.
+Bypass OVDD to GND with a 0.1 $\mu$ F capacitor for each device and one 10 $\mu$ F per board.